arduino/app-bricks-py/README.md

 Release is split in 2 main actions.
 * Tag "ai/{version}" to release AI containers
-* Tag "release/{version}" to release bricks library and containers
+* Tag "release/{version}" to release Bricks library and containers

-This is done because release cycle for AI containers and bricks is different.
+This is done because release cycle for AI containers and Bricks is different.
 So release is independent.
 After releasing a new version of AI containers, compose files that use AI containers must be updated.

 To perform development, it is possible to use Dev build pipeline, suited to rebuild a full dev stack with containers updated to 'dev-latest' tag.

 ### Container layers

-Library containers are based on a set of pre-defined python base images that are updated with a different frequency wrt library release.
+Library containers are based on a set of pre-defined Python base images that are updated with a different frequency wrt library release.
 Base images are built by "BASE - build base images" flow.
 This flow should be triggered only in case of base images update needs.

 Base images are required to: